How to Protect your IP (Intellectual Property) When Dealing with Contractors

-This can be a nightmare situation and a good VC will definitely pause the funding process.
+This can be a nightmare, and a good VC will pause the funding process.
 They may decide to work with you on this or ask you to solve it before starting the process again.

 How to Protect Yourself

-I am not a lawyer and my experience in based on my experience with startups that have raised multiple rounds.
-We have our own standard agreement which we do with each and every client of ours that gives the copyrights of all the work done to the client.
+I am not a lawyer and my experience is based on my experience with startups that have raised multiple rounds.
+We have our standard agreement with each and every client of ours that gives the copyrights of all the work done to the client.

 Before Starting the Project

-I can share some important points which you should include in your main agreement to protect your Intellectual Property in case of litigation or clearing your IP status during funding
+I can share some important points that you should include in your main agreement to protect your Intellectual Property in case of litigation or clear your IP status during the funding.

-It should include a reference to your countries copyright laws e.g in US its United States Copyright Laws (17 U.S.C.
-101, et seq.) and in Denmark it’s Sections 54 of the Danish Copyright Act
+- It should include a reference to your country's copyright laws e.g. in the US its United States Copyright Laws (17 U.S.C.
+101, et seq.) and in Denmark, it is Sections 54 of the Danish Copyright Act.

 Contracting on Sites like Upwork

-If you are using websites like upwork for hiring contractors, the upwork’s basic agreement protects you on both confidentiality and intellectual property in their clause 8.6 (Intellectual property) and clause 15.1 (Confidentiality).
-However, it is recommended to sign your own agreement mentioning the specific country you want all copyright issues to be handled in.
+If you are using websites like Upwork for hiring contractors, Upwork’s basic agreement protects you on both confidentiality and intellectual property in clause 8.6 (Intellectual property) and clause 15.1 (Confidentiality).
+However, it is recommended to sign your own agreement mentioning the specific country in which you want all copyright issues to be handled.

-It is advisable to have a good lawyer as a consultant right from the start.
+Having a good lawyer as a consultant is advisable right from the start.
 However, they are expensive and you can consult your friends/incubators for advice on these as they mostly have standard agreements you can use.